eragon408/Kavin_Bluestamp_portfolio_2024/index.md

 | AA Batteries | To power the motors | $6.64 | <a href="https://www.amazon.com/AmazonBasics-Performance-Alkaline-Batteries-8-Pack/dp/B00O869KJE/"> Link </a> |
 | INIU Power Bank | To power the Raspberry Pi | $22.99 | <a href="https://www.amazon.com/INIU-High-Speed-Flashlight-Powerbank-Compatible/dp/B07CZDXDG8?th=1"> Link </a> |

-# Tutorial: Setting up the Raspberry Pi

-This guide will walk through the steps to set up your Raspberry Pi in terms of software, assembling the robot, and coding the robot.

-## 1. Imaging the SD Card

-To flash the microSD card, you'll need to insert the card into your computer either via an adapter or directly, depending on the computer.
-Download the <a href="https://www.canakit.com/raspberry-pi-4-starter-kit.html"> Raspberry Pi Imager </a>.

-Within the imager, select the Raspberry Pi 4 Model B as your computer, the OS as the top selection (most likely 64-bit Debian Bookworm Raspberry Pi OS) and

-## 2.

 # Resources:
 https://learn.adafruit.com/python-virtual-environment-usage-on-raspberry-pi/basic-venv-usage

 https://docs.opencv.org/3.4/d6/d00/tutorial_py_root.html

 https://www.engineersgarage.com/opencv4-5-raspberry-pi-image-video-access-recording/

-To watch the BSE tutorial on how to create a portfolio, click here. --->

 # Starter Project: RGB Sliders